Pre-requisite Coursework and PMHPP Courses

 Second Year Sequence

-PMHP 201 - Pre-Medical and Health Professions III
+PMHP 201-Pre-Medical and Health Professions III (Fall only)

 This course is a continuation of the PMHP 201 course and reinforces previous learning and skills from that course.
 Students also learn medical terminology and abbreviations associated with neonatology, hearing and sight, as well as the terminology and abbreviations associated with the digestive, musculoskeletal, urinary, male and female reproductive, nervous and endocrine systems.
 Pre-Requisite: PMHP 201